geoscixyz/gpg/content/DC_resistivity/DC_basic_principles_heterogeneous_earth.rst

 .. _electrostatic sphere example: http://mybinder.org/repo/ubcgif/em_examples/notebooks/notebooks/maxwell2_dc/ElectrostaticSphere_example.ipynb

-In all others cases, the use of numerical modeling technics is required to compute the response of a particular physical property distribution.
+In all others cases, the use of numerical modeling techniques is required to compute the response of a particular physical property distribution.
 We use the differential equations describe in :ref:`DC_basic_principles_equations` to achieve it.
 You can also see the article Leading Edge for more information about numerical technics.